webprofusion/certify-docs/docs/deployment/tasks/tomcat.md

 title: Apache Tomcat
 ---

-Specific configuration of Apache Tomcat for your requirements is outside of the scope of this documentation however the following is a suggested (working) configuration process for a default install of Tomcat 9.0:
+Specific configuration of Apache Tomcat for individual requirements is outside of the scope of this documentation however the following is a suggested (working) configuration process for a default install of Tomcat 9.0:

 ## Enable SSL on your Tomcat connector